pratistha-katwal/pratistha-katwal/README.md

 ---

-## Projects I’ve Worked On
+## 🧩 Projects I’ve Worked On

-📍 ** Household-Level Flood Risk Assessment @ NAXA Pvt.
+📍 **Household-Level Flood Risk Assessment @ NAXA Pvt.
 Ltd.**
 As a Former Research Associate, I contributed to a large-scale flood risk assessment of over **11,000 households** in flood-prone areas of Nepal and Bangladesh.
-I:
+I contributed to:
-- Analyzed household-level vulnerability and coping capacity
+- Analyzing household-level vulnerability and coping capacity
-- Worked with flood hazard maps and utilized the **INFORM Risk Model** for risk assessment
+- Working with flood hazard maps and the **INFORM Risk Model** for risk assessment
-- Helped develop **Household-level disaster risk management plans**
+- Developing **Household-level disaster risk management plans**
-- Supported early warning systems through risk monitoring and timely risk communication.
+- Supporting early warning systems through risk monitoring and timely risk communication.

 📱 **Structural Damage & Loss Prediction from Flooding App**
 Built a small ML-based prototype that predicts **structural damage and loss** based on the level and duration of flooding.